build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 ## Create the CDK Pipeline stack
 ### Defining an empty pipeline

 After we define the stack that makes up our application, we can deploy it through a CI/CD pipeline.
+If you want to learn more about CI/CD, check out the our [DevOps Essentials guide](https://www.buildon.aws/concepts/devops-essentials/?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq)

-CDK Pipelines is a high-level construct library that makes it easy to set up a continuous deployment pipeline for our CDK applications, powered by [AWS CodePipeline](http://aws.amazon.com/codepipeline).
+CDK Pipelines is a high-level construct library that makes it easy to set up a continuous deployment pipeline for our CDK applications, powered by [AWS CodePipeline](http://aws.amazon.com/codepipeline?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).

 A pipeline consists of several stages, which represent logical phases of the deployment.
 Each stage contains one or more actions that describe what to do in that particular stage.
 A CDK pipeline starts with several predefined stages and actions.